MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parsecsvfunction.md

 A string array that contains the split values.

-**Notes**
+> [!NOTE]

-Embedded line feeds, commas, and quotes may be escaped using the double quotation mark ('"').
+> Embedded line feeds, commas, and quotes may be escaped using the double quotation mark ('"').
-This function doesn't support multiple records per row (only the first record is taken).
+> This function doesn't support multiple records per row (only the first record is taken).

 ## Examples